uqlibrary/technology-training/R/tidyverse_next_steps/tidyverse_next_steps.md

          value = value)
 ```

-Now we can use the Tidyverse functions more easily:
+Now we can use the Tidyverse functions more easily!
+For example, to visualise the increase in KT of CO<sup>2</sup> for each country:

 ``` r
 climate_tidy %>%